 While thinking of how I could keep my students engaged as we are gearing up for summer break, I decided that they would be given a challenge: to complete an ABC’s Countdown!
 I wish you could have seen their faces when I first told them of this upcoming challenge task… I saw confused faces and a few students even mentioned how their baby brothers and sisters have an ABC’s Countdown meaning ABC Countdowns are for babies.
 LOL.
 I just stared back at them and chuckled.
 Then I shared my screen and showed them their version of the popular “ABC Countdown”.
 Excitement stirred!
 “Cool!”, “That looks so fun!”, “Awesome!”, and “WE get to do THAT??!” were their responses. #teacherwin

 I will be short, quick, and to the point!
 During the month of May, students will have tasks to complete.
 This can easily transfer into the summer months, too.
 It is not for a grade – it is for FUN!

 What ages of students can use this ABC Countdown?

 I work with 2nd – 5th grade students, so these can easily be adapted to different ages.
 Parents may need to assist while other children may be completely independent.

 Where can I get this awesome resource?

-CLICK HERE to snag this chart or use the button below!
+CLICK HERE to snag this chart!

 How can I implement this activity?